georgebrindeiro/map_manager_api/map_manager_api.rst

 Data types are specified in detail to ensure cross-implementation compatibility.
 They are in general chosen to be generous enough in what they can represent, in order to avoid overflows and limitations.
 Client libraries are allowed to use other and shorter data types (for instance ``ROS::Time`` for ``TimeStamp`` in ROS) for the ease of interfacing, but the back-end must use the proposed types.

-For a given type ``T``, we implicitely defines ``Ts`` to be a list of ``T``.
-We assume common scalar types (bool, int, float) to be available and defined implicitely.
+For a given type ``T``, we implicitly defines ``Ts`` to be a list of ``T``.
+We assume common scalar types (bool, int, float) to be available and defined implicitly.

 ``TransactionId``
   The unique identifier of a transaction, a ``Uint64``.
 ``TimeStamp``
-  A high-precision time stamp, a tuple ``(Int64, Int32)`` in which the first element represents the number of seconds since 1 January 1970, not counting leap seconds (POSIX time), and the second element in the nano-second sub-precision.
+  A high-precision time stamp, a tuple ``(seconds: Int64, nanoseconds: Int32)`` in which the first element represents the number of seconds since 1 January 1970, not counting leap seconds (POSIX time), and the second element in the nano-second sub-precision.
 ``Interval``
   A tuple ``(start:TimeStamp, end:TimeStamp)`` denoting a time interval.
 ``FrameId``